<big>Glossary of Painting Terms</big>(As of July 2003)

 Resins

-Solid or semi-solid, sticky, and solvent-soluble raw materials for coatings.
+Solid or semi-solid, sticky raw materials for coatings that are soluble in solvents.

 There are natural resins that come from plant or animal sources, such as amber.

-Rosin, copaiba, shellac.
-Resin materials such as vinyl resin and acrylic resin,
+Rosin, copaiba resin, shellac.
+Synthetic resins such as vinyl resin and acrylic resin.

 Styrene resin, polyester resin, alkyd resin, polyurethane resin, and epoxy resin are...